isamuish/vrc-auto-inviter/README.md

 cargo build --release
 ```

-3. Load VRChat cookies into the config file.
+3. Load VRChat cookies and group into the config file.

 4. Run the project.